fshowalter/movielog-archive/reviews/the-killer-nun-1979.md

 :backdrop: 'https://lh3.googleusercontent.com/XCwo6MGUFHR5-etMd1PLMYPRVT3H2Kv6FBZ-hSnNgRSXRAlAw2Ktg28pc-fzYS9dE6MgfIrgGEZF=w1000-l75-rj'
 :backdrop_placeholder: 'data:image/jpeg;base64,/9j/4AAQSkZJRgABAQAAAQABAAD/2wCEACgcHiMeGSgjISMtKygwPGRBPDc3PHtYXUlkkYCZlo+AjIqgtObDoKrarYqMyP/L2u71////j8H////6/9r9/+wBKy0tPDU8dkFBdvilgKX4+Oz4+Oz47Pjs+Pj4+Pj4+Pjs7Pjs7Oz47Pjs7Ozs7Pj47Oz4+Ozs7Ozs7Ozs7Ozs7P/AABEIAAsAFAMBIgACEQEDEQH/xAAXAAADAQAAAAAAAAAAAAAAAAAAAQMC/8QAHhAAAgEDBQAAAAAAAAAAAAAAAAECESExAxIyQXH/xAAVAQEBAAAAAAAAAAAAAAAAAAAAAf/EABQRAQAAAAAAAAAAAAAAAAAAAAD/2gAMAwEAAhEDEQA/AL0MxartpjsouT8J6N3JsgclcBTyAH//2Q=='
 ---
-The killer nun is trash, but not pure trash, and that's a shame.
+_The Killer Nun_ is trash, but not pure trash, and that’s a shame.

-The premise is overflows with potential.
-Anita eckberg plays sister x, an icy, strict nun working at a hospital.
-Under her charge are various oddball characters, elderly twins, a livacious late middle age exerciser forever clad in a track suit, a young nun who looks at her with carnal devotion.
+The premise has potential.
+Anita Ekberg plays Sister Gertrude, the icy matron of a hospital overflowing with oddball characters.
+These include a pair of elderly twins, a lusty late-middle-age fitness buff, and Sister Matthieu, a young nun who eyes Sister Gertrude with carnal desire.

-All is not well with sister x.
-She harbors a morphine addiction, and resorts to stealing to support it.
-In an excursion outside the hospital, she has sex with a stranger in a darkened hallway.
-She complains of intense headaches and begins treating her charges with increasing cruelty, including stomping an elderly woman's dentures to pieces.
-It all culminates with her instructing one of the other nuns to "say you're a dirty whore!"
+Early on, the script piles on the ridiculous.
+Sister Gertrude steals to support a morphine addiction she acquired while recovering from brain surgery.
+On an excursion outside the hospital, she has anonymous sex in a darkened hallway.
+Back at work, she complains of intense headaches and stomps an elderly patient’s dentures to pieces.
+Things reach an apex when a naked Sister Matthieu confesses her desires and Sister Gertrude orders her to “Say you’re a dirty whore!”

-Here's where the film goes wrong.
-Instead of sister x going full bonkers and offing the various patients, the film begins layering on plot.
-Y arrives as the new head physician.
-Patients do end up dead, but it's clear sister x isn't the murderer.
-There are a few more bits of outrageousness, but the film takes itself too seriously to give into its own ridiculousness.bas a result, things drag.
-The 85 minute running time feels closer to two hours.
+But instead of having Sister Gertrude go full-bonkers and off her assorted patients, the script gets talky.
+Sister Gertrude enacts a convoluted scheme to replace the head physician in a dead-end plot thread.

+Worst of all, when the murders finally start, it’s clear Sister Gertrude isn’t the culprit.
+As a result, things drag while we wait for the characters to discover what we already know.

-As I've said before, I can forgive a lot in an exploitation picture.
-Bad acting, shabby effects, stilted dialog, no problem.
+I can forgive much in an exploitation picture.
+Bad acting?
+Comes with the territory.
+Shabby effects?
+At least they tried.
+Stilted dialog?
+Good for a laugh.
 But boredom?
-For a "nun-sploitation" picture, that's a cardinal sin.
+For a “nunsploitation” picture, that’s a cardinal sin.